awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-firehose-examples.md

-# Examples of Amazon SES Event Data Published to Kinesis Firehose<a name="event-publishing-retrieving-firehose-examples"></a>
+# Examples of Amazon SES Event Data Published to Kinesis Data Firehose<a name="event-publishing-retrieving-firehose-examples"></a>

-This section provides examples of each type of email sending event record that Amazon SES publishes to Kinesis Firehose\.
+This section provides examples of each type of email sending event record that Amazon SES publishes to Kinesis Data Firehose\.

 The event types are as follows:
 + [Bounce Record](#event-publishing-retrieving-firehose-bounce)